javendia/Fabric/README.md

-# Power BI / Microsoft Fabric utils
+# Power BI utils

-The purpose of this repository is to provide developers with tools and utilities to implement solutions on Power BI / Microsoft Fabric.
+The purpose of this repository is to provide developers with tools and utilities to implement solutions on Power BI.

 ## 🚀 Getting Started

-This repository contains automated scripts for Power BI and Microsoft Fabric workflows.
+This repository contains automated scripts for Power BI workflows.
 Choose the script that best fits your use case and follow the instructions provided in each section.

 ## Contents

 ### 📁 [doc](https://github.com/javendia/Fabric/blob/main/doc)

-Full documentation about the Power BI / Fabric projects.
+Full documentation about the Power BI projects.

 ### 📁 [tabular](https://github.com/javendia/Fabric/blob/main/tabular)